UPDATE: In November 2017, there was the official increase of Twitter’s 140 Character limit of tweets to 280.

 Why is Twitter Considering This Change?

-Its dwindling stock prices, stagnating active user growth are amongst the primary reasons why Twitter is considering any and everything that it can do to turn things around.
+Its dwindling stock prices, stagnating active user growth are amongst the primary reasons why Twitter is considering what do to turn things around.

 In his tweet, the CEO mentioned that they have noticed “people are taking screenshots of text and tweeting it”.